flosskosova/foss4g-2023/content/register/cancellation-policy.md

  * Less than 4 months before the start of the event, no amount will be refunded.

 It is possible to modify the ATTENDEE data for free by contacting the organization up to one month before the event.

+**Update (4/12/2020):**
+If your country of residence doesn't allow you to travel to Argentina and/or you don't have access to a vaccine approved by the WHO (World Health Organization) or a similar institution, you can ask for a full refund of your ticket.
+**End of update (4/12/2020)**

 ### BY THE ORGANIZER